Scotland and Faroes: Isles and Wonders

 Enjoy Photography, Birdwatching, and Hiking

-Immerse yourself in the beauty of Skye's mountainous landscapes and choose the level of activity that suits you best for a walk, hike, or trek among the awe-inspiring Cuillin Hills, one of Britain's finest mountainscapes.
+Cruise the southwestern shore of this large island, keeping a keen eye out for species like common sandpiper and gannets.
+Choose the level of activity that suits you best for a walk, hike, or trek among the awe-inspiring Cuillin Hills.

 Day 11: Iona and Staffa